-This task assumes Conga Contracts was installed with Contracts as the Master Object.
-If Conga Contracts was installed with something else as the master object, simply substitute that object for Contracts in the task below.
+This task assumes Conga Contracts for Salesforce was installed with Contracts as the Master Object.
+If Conga Contracts for Salesforce was installed with something else as the master object, simply substitute that object for Contracts in the task below.

 - From the Contract record, click Select Clause Bundle to add Managed Clauses from the Clause Library.